-Looking For a New Mazda CX-9 in your area?
+Looking for a Used CX-9 in your area?

 Have you driven a 2013 Mazda CX-9?

 Mazda's fun version of Ford's Edge enters 2013 looking much more like a Mazda, but filled to the brim with high-tech features more fitting Ford's reputation.
 Debuting for 2007 technically means the 7-passenger CX-9 is due for a total redesign, but this award-winning combination needs only perfection in its manufacturing consistency, according to drivers.
 Aside from a couple of apparently defective constructions, CX-9 owners are beyond pleased with their Zoom-Zoom people-hauling crossover.

 Receiving high accolades from professional reviewers and owners alike since its debut, the CX-9 won Truck of the Year just after its debut, and Mazda wisely sees no reason to drastically change anything.
 Instead the CX-9 gets a sexy and distinctly Mazda skin for 2013, along with the company's new infotainment system, featuring a 5.8-inch color touchscreen display, updated Bluetooth connectivity, TomTom-based navigation, HD radio, Pandora and even audio texting.
 Being a refresh rather than a redesign for 2013, the CX-9 doesn't get a chance at the Mazda5's innovative doors and class-leading ease of third-row access, but even if those are never destined for the CX-9, it will surely still be a favorite for the modern family needing the extra seat not provided by the Mazda5.